kai-rin/painless-sd-lora-lycoris-classifier/README.md

 4. Moves 'LORA' and 'LyCORIS' files to their respective directories based on 'model type'.

-5. Once processing is complete, it generates a log file named 'lora_lyco_classifier.log'.

 ## Usage

 Simply place `lora_lyco_classifier.py` in a directory that contains `.civitai.info` files and their associated files (`.safetensors` and `.preview.png`).